 For more individualized information, you should consult your tax advisor or investment professional.
 You bear sole responsibility for any decisions you make based on the output of this calculator.
 The calculator makes certain assumptions that may not apply to you.
 The calculator has many inherent limitations, and individual results may vary.

-Tax rates and tax laws are updated through April 15, 2020.
+Indicated tax rates are those in effect for 2021 as updated December 31, 2020.
 Indicated rates are those that apply to an incremental dollar of additional income, which may vary from your average tax rates.
 The displayed rates have been rounded to the nearest hundredth of a percent.
 The indicated Total Tax Rate may not add up to the displayed component rates due to rounding.

 A Taxable income is your annual gross income for federal tax purposes, less adjustments and the federal deductions you claim (standard or itemized).

 B The “Married Filed Separately” and “Qualifying Widow(er)” filing status are not given as options on this calculator, but may apply to you.